 Finding A New Way

-Only six years later and many of the founding relationships from O.P.E.N. are still going strong.
+Many of the founding relationships from O.P.E.N. are still going strong.
 In 2017, O.P.E.N. rebranded as the W/ Collective.
 A gathering of pastors and church leaders who once found each other through justice for the LGBTQ+ community is now evolving in the journey as this same inclusive, progressive theology teaches us to expand our fight for justice to issues of race, immigration, gender, ecology, and more.
-Most come from a white expression of American evangelicalism and are working to deconstruct the characteristics of white supremacy they inherited from their traditions and culture.
+Most come from a White expression of American evangelicalism and are working to deconstruct the characteristics of White supremacy they inherited from their traditions and culture.

 The Founding of Launchpad

 Launchpad Partners was born from within these evolving and committed relationships.

 In 2017, a group of about 20 faith leaders from stable and growing communities around the country came together to imagine what it would look like to launch more loving, more inclusive, Gospel-based communities grounded in progressive theology and our shared passions for justice.
 With time a vision began to take shape and in 2019, under the leadership of Co-Founders Aaron Bailey, Jennifer Fisher and Colby Martin, along with a board of supportive leaders, Launchpad Partners began offering coaching, consulting, and cohort support for faith leaders discerning and actively engaged in launching new communities.
 Launchpad is the only independent (not connected to a mainline movement) church planting organization in the country that is (unofficially) labeled as “clear” by Churchclarity.com.